 We charge fees for our legal work done up to and including the grant of Probate or Administration according to a government set scale of fees.
 We tell the executors the amount of these fees before making the application to the Supreme Court.
 The fees for work done in assisting to collect and distribute the estate depends on the extent of the assets and the amount of work that is involved.
 We tell clients the amount of these fees before we apply for Probate or Administration.

-If we are asked to become involved in court proceedings, we will provide you with our estimate of the costs, which vary depending on the complexity of the case.
+If we are asked to become involved in court proceedings we are required to inform you of the costs at the time.
+The costs will depend on the complexity of the case.